 What happens after I write back to the agency?

-If you narrow the scope of your application, the agency will consider the changed wording of your request and decide if it can process it.
+If you make your application smaller, the agency will consider it and decide if it can process it.

 If you confirm your original request

-If you write to advise the agency that you do not wish to change the scope of your application, then the agency will likely make a decision to refuse to deal with your application on the grounds that to do so would be a substantial and unreasonable diversion of the agency’s resources.
-They will provide you with a written notice of that decision.
+If you write to the agency and confirm your original request, ie advise them that you are not changing your application, the agency will likely make a decision to refuse to deal with your application because it would be substantial and unreasonable diversion of the agency’s resources.
+They will give you written notice of that decision.